About

 The work needs boundaries, not only momentum

-The harder question is often not only whether AI can be used, but what should be automated, what should remain reviewable, and where responsibility should stay explicit.
+The harder question is often not whether AI can be used, but what should be automated, what should remain reviewable, and where responsibility should stay explicit.

 BoundariesReviewabilityResponsibility

-What the studio works on
+What the practice works on

 Four recurring problem areas.